Sammy Robinson: Port Vale

 Robinson signed an 18-month contract with League Two club Port Vale on 31 January 2022, after manager Darrell Clarke needed cover for the injured Lewis Cass and with James Gibbons; director of football David Flitcroft cited a desire to build a relationship with Manchester City; City retained a sell-on clause.
 He made his debut at Vale Park on 20 March, coming on as a substitute for David Worrall in a 2–0 win over Sutton United.
 He was an unused substitute as Vale secured promotion out of the play-offs with victory over Mansfield Town in the final at Wembley Stadium.
 He made his full debut on 6 August, in a 4–0 defeat at fellow League One newcomers Exeter City, and despite giving away a penalty he received praise from Clarke, who said Robinson was "unfairly penalised".
 Speaking three months later, Robinson said his focus was on improving the defensive aspect of his game.
 On 15 April, he was sent off for two bookable offences in a 3–2 defeat at Lincoln City despite only coming on as a half-time substitute; he was defended by opposition manager Mark Kennedy, who said that Robinson had been a "little bit emotional and rash" but that "he has had a really tough start in his life and he is an incredible person".
 Flitcroft confirmed that the player's contract would not be renewed beyond June 2023.

 Kidderminster Harriers

 On 29 September 2023, Robinson joined Kidderminster Harriers of the National League.
 He played 22 games in the 2023–24 season.
 Kidderminster Harriers were relegated at the end of the 2023–24 season.

 Hereford

 On 31 July 2024, Robinson joined National League North club Hereford.
 He was voted Hereford's player of the month for September, and signed a contract with the club in October.
 He played 36 games in the 2024–25 season, scoring one goal, and was named as the club's Player of the Season.
 On 6 June, Robinson announced on X that he had left the club owing to "location and family commitments".

 Buxton

 On 14 June 2025, Robinson joined National League North club Buxton.
+He said he joined the club because of the attractive style of football they played.
+He played 31 league games in the 2025–26 season.